-Storage is integrated into the space through wood surrounds that house and participate in the formal language of the design.
-Kitchenettes and other services are inset into carefully detailed wood bites.
-Other details, including the delicate frames surrounding the glazing and the flush wood base were added to enhance the contemporary aesthetic.
+Storage is integrated into the space via wood surrounds that participate in the formal language of the design.
+Kitchenettes and other amenities are inset into carefully detailed wood bites.
+The delicately framed glazing and flush wood base enhance the contemporary aesthetic.